sindohmes/mes4u/manual_system_mgmt.md

 + Used or not in the job order
 + Used or not serial numbers

-Printout Operations in the MES-U are completion and packing operations, so you can register to print in the operations.
+Printout Operations in the mes4u are completion and packing operations, so you can register to print in the operations.

 Operation names refer to parameter.js in the Vue.js front-end. this values can be modified.